 Rent.
 Prices.
-Two words best uttered with extreme caution for fear of sending every Londoner within a three-mile radius in to a state of hysteria (‘tube strike’ has a similar effect but you’ll soon discover the horror unleashed by that particular phrase).
-The average person living in London will have spent almost £70,000 on rent before they’re able to buy their first property – a property that will most likely cost over half a million quid – making London globally recognised as one of the most expensive cities in the world to live in.
+Two words best uttered with extreme caution for fear of sending every Londoner within a three-mile radius into a state of hysteria (‘tube strike’) has a similar effect, but you’ll soon discover the horror unleashed by that particular phrase).
+Recent reports showed that the average person living in London will have spent almost £70,000 on rent before they’re able to buy their first property – a property that’ll most likely set you back half a million quid – making London globally recognised as one of the most expensive cities in the world to live in.
 Pretty grim, right?

 The cost of rent in London might have dropped this year – yay! – but it only fell by an average of 1% – boo – ensuring that rent will continue to take up a massive chunk of your wage for quite a few years yet.
 In fact in 2016 The Evening Standard reported that Londoners now spend almost two-thirds of their income on rent; that doesn’t leave a lot of spare cash for blowing on avocado and toast.